PriteshNikam/Java_Notes/Interivew_Questions/OOPs.md

  - One task is performed in different ways.
  - Method overloading & overriding to achieve polymorphism.
  - two types - compile time & run time polymorphism.
- - ex -
+ - eg -
-    - person is student at school, sin at home,customer at market.
+    - person is student at school, son at home,customer at market.

  ## Abstraction -
  - Hiding internal details & showing functionality is known as abstraction.
  - Abstract class & interface are used to achieve abstraction.
- - ex -
+ - eg -
      - ATM
      - send message

  ## Encapsulation -
  - Binding (or wrapping) code & data together into a single unit are known as encapsulation.
  - This can be done by using accress modifiers - public,private,protected.
- - ex -
+ - eg -
     - school bag(consist of book,pen,tiffin,etc)
     - Bank account.(your balance is only visible to you not for public).